microsoft/fluentui/packages/web-components/docs/api-report.md

 // @public
 export const horizontalScrollStyles: (context: ElementDefinitionContext, definition: HorizontalScrollOptions) => ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "HypertextStyles" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal (undocumented)
-export const _hypertextStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, interactivitySelector: string, nonInteractivitySelector?: string) => ElementStyles;
+export const HypertextStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, interactivitySelector: string, nonInteractivitySelector?: string) => ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "inputFilledStyles" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal
-export const _inputFilledStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string, interactivitySelector?: string) => ElementStyles;
+export const inputFilledStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string, interactivitySelector?: string) => ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "inputForcedColorStyles" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal (undocumented)
-export const _inputForcedColorStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string, interactivitySelector?: string) => ElementStyles;
+export const inputForcedColorStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string, interactivitySelector?: string) => ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "inputOutlineStyles" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal
-export const _inputOutlineStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string, interactivitySelector?: string) => ElementStyles;
+export const inputOutlineStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string, interactivitySelector?: string) => ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "inputStateStyles" should be prefixed with an underscore because the declaration is marked as @internal
+//
 // @internal
-export const _inputStateStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string) => ElementStyles;
+export const inputStateStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition, logicalControlSelector: string) => ElementStyles;

 // @public (undocumented)
 export interface InteractiveColorRecipe {